capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events/utility.md

 ---

 # Utility

+The Utility events like ItemCompleted, BatchInterrupted or BatchCompleted

 - ## ItemCompletedEvent
 	- **Summary:** A single item within a Batch of dispatches has been completed with no error.
 	- **Datas returned:**